particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 imageOverlay src="/assets/images/tachyon/block-diagram.svg" alt="Block diagram"
 --}}

+## Antennas

+The Tachyon includes built-in antennas for:
+- Cellular
+- Wi-Fi (2.4 GHz and 5 GHz) and BLE

+The Tachyon includes a U.FL connector for:
+- GNSS (GPS)

+Wi-Fi operation in the 5150-5250 MHz band is only for indoor use to reduce the potential for harmful interference to co-channel mobile satellite systems.

 ### Power

 Power can be supplied by:

 - Primary USB-C (USB1)
 - LiPo battery (3-pin JST-PH connector)
-- 40-pin expansion HAT connector (when selected by jumper)
+- 40-pin expansion HAT connector (5V)

-## Antennas

-- The Tachyon includes built-in antennas for:
-  - Cellular
-  - Wi-Fi (2.4 GHz and 5 GHz) and BLE

-- The Tachyon includes a U.FL connectors for:
-  - GNSS (GPS)

-- Wi-Fi operation in the 5150-5250 MHz band is only for indoor use to reduce the potential for harmful interference to co-channel mobile satellite systems.
+When powering from the HAT connector you cannot use Primary USB-C (USB1) at the same time.

+The HAT as a power source can be used in two ways:

+- A minimum of 5A is required (at 5VDC) to use Tachyon with only HAT power (no battery).
+- It is also possible to use HAT power to charge a battery, for example using a 5V solar battery charger.

 ## Connections